Driveways and vehicle crossings/cross overs

-Permits are valid for a period of 6 months from the date of issue unless approval has been given to extend the permit.
+Permits are valid for a period of six months from the date of issue unless approval has been given to extend the permit.
 We reserve the right to revoke the permit at any time.

 The vehicle crossing must conform to Council Standards, specifications and requirements and be constructed under Council supervision.
-For more information please refer to Specification for the Construction of Concrete and Other Vehicle Crossings in Permanently Constructed Streets (92.9 KB)

 Vehicle crossings must be a minimum of 3 metres and a maximum of 6 metres in width unless approved as part of a planning permit.

 The number of vehicle crossings permitted per property is detailed in the table below: